 Mount Tallac Trail is a 9.6 mile moderately trafficked out and back trail located near South Lake Tahoe, California that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 The jewel in the crown of mountains which ring Lake Tahoe, Mt.
 Tallac promises unparalleled views from its summit 9,735ft above sea level.
 Unparalleled vistas await the Tahoe hiker on a memorable journey to the lake's tallest peak.
 This route takes you to the top via the most direct summer route through lush forest, along scenic ridgelines, past small alpine lakes and across blazingly colorful wildflower strewn high-altitude meadows.
 Sure the 3,500ft elevation gain is greater than you might experience on most day hikes, but both the journey and the destination are worth every single thigh-burning step.

 Breathtaking views, worth the uphill battle!
 At the top you can see lakes left and right.
 The hike was strenuous, but there were plenty of places to rest and take a lunch break.
 We started our hike later in the day (not on purpose) around noon, and got back to the car right as the sunset.
 I would suggest starting earlier in the day so you're not running downhill to catch the rest of daylight!

 incredible views. wonderful hike. dog friendly but be prepared for lots of sharp granite on the trails. wore out the pads on my dogs feet . he is an experienced hiker also...